If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Give yourself a pat on the back for making the best decision you could with the information you had and avoid second guessing yourself.

 Immerse yourself in the training, learn everything you can from it.
-Take advantage of all the resources offered to you.
+Use all the resources offered.

-Teacher training is such a special time, you may be sad when it is over, so enjoy it while it happens.
+Teacher training is such a special time, you may be sad when it is over!
+Enjoy it while it happens.

-And most importantly, start teaching what you learn to the children in your life as soon as possible.
-This will really help you integrate the training and what you have learned.
+And most importantly, start teaching what you learn to children as soon as possible.
+This will really help you integrate the training and help it stick.

 The next thing you know, you will be a more confident and skilled children’s yoga and mindfulness teacher.

-If you have any questions about choosing the right training for you in 2023 you can contact us and we will happy to help you figure out what’s best for your situation.
+If you have any questions about choosing the right training for you, or the Yoga Alliance training requirements, you can contact us and we will happy to help you figure out what’s best for your situation.